How Do They Come Up With Hurricane and Storm Names?

 Utility services such as electricity and water may remain unavailable for several days or even weeks after the hurricane passes.

 Damage: Sturdily built homes could sustain serious damage and lose a significant part of the roof structure and exterior wall.

 Needless to say, most of the trees will probably fall and may cause the area to be isolated.

-Power blackout will occur and may last for months.
+A power blackout will occur and may last for months.
 It will take months before the area becomes habitable.

 Wind speed: 157 mph or higher

-Damage: many framed homes will get destroyed.
+Damage: Many framed homes will get destroyed.
 Residential areas will be completely cut off due to uprooted trees and power poles.

 There will certainly be a power outage which may last several weeks or even months.
 The entire area may remain inhabitable for months.

 Giving names to hurricanes and storms may seem silly, but ultimately, they help create awareness among the people.